Important Campus Policies

 The NvolveU EPR is open and submissions from RSOs are welcome.
 ALL RSO events require an EPR on NvolveU.
 Our three (3) and ten (10) business day deadlines are still in place for indoor and outdoor events, respectively.
 Approvers will provide additional guidance for EPRs submitted.

-RSOs are encouraged to meet virtually in Fall 2020.
+RSOs are encouraged to meet virtually.
 RSOs are able to meet face-to-face and should complete an EPR to reserve space on campus.
 Follow the above guidance regarding event planning.
 In general, in-person RSO meetings must:

 - Have an approved EPR on NvolveU